gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 You are noticing database connection timeout.
 What do you do?
 {{% /notice %}}

 Use a connection pool if you are interacting with database as it will prevent the connection from getting open & closed which is a costly operation.
 The connection in the pool will be reused.
+Optimal size of connection pool is recommended, too big a pool is bad as there is a lot of context switching.
+The database also defines max connections allowed per application.

 Spring boot provides Hikari connection pool.
 If there are run away SQL connections then service can quickly run out of connection in the pool and slow down the entire system.